Services People Projects Careers News Contact

 24 February 2023

-Damwatch hosted meeting with
+DAMWATCH ENGINEERING hosted meeting with

 President of Engineers Ireland

-Members of Engineers Ireland in Wellington, New Zealand were invited to meet with President of Engineers Ireland, John Power for a meeting kindly hosted by Damwatch Engineering.
+Members of Engineers Ireland in Wellington, New Zealand were invited to meet with President of Engineers Ireland, John Power for a meeting kindly hosted by DAMWATCH ENGINEERING.

 John welcomed the opportunity to meet with members and anyone who was thinking of joining Engineers Ireland and to give an update on the work of Engineers Ireland.
 This event also offered attendees the opportunity to network with fellow engineers.